 Hitch lock and cover – You will benefit from a reduction in caravan insurance if you have a hitch lock.
 It’s a good idea to cover your hitch from the rain.

 Universal Caravan / Trailer XL Hitch Cover Heavy Duty Blue.

 Wheel clamps – As above you will benefit from a reduction in caravan insurance by having these in place.
 Please note twin axle caravans will need two on the same side for insurance purposes.

 Spirit Level – Most sites aren’t level and the smaller your van the worse the slope may seem.
 You can pack levelling blocks however we always make do with what we can find onsite as if they have a major slope they will have bricks lying around.

-Mains lead and adapter – You will need to buy a caravan hook up lead.
-If you want to plug into an electric socket in a house you will need to buy an adapter.
+Mains lead and adapter – You will need to buy a 25M Caravan Site Extension Lead.
+If you want to plug into an electric socket in a house you will need to buy a

 Large caravan battery – Vital if you are at a site without electric or you want to run a motor mover